laryhills/StakCast/docs/CONTRIBUTING.md

 ---

 ## 🐛 Reporting Issues
-If you encounter a bug or have a suggestion, please [open an issue](https://github.com/gear5labs/StakCast.git/issues) and include:
+If you encounter a bug or have a feature request, please [open an issue](https://github.com/gear5labs/StakCast.git/issues).
+Your issue should include:
-- A clear description of the problem
+- A **clear description** of the problem or feature request.
+- **Why** the change is necessary.
-- Steps to reproduce it
+- Steps to reproduce the issue (if applicable).
-- Screenshots or error messages (if applicable)
+- Avoid unnecessary long, AI-generated descriptions—keep it concise and relevant.
+- When applying to an issue, mention your estimated **ETA**.
+- We expect a **draft PR** within **48 hours** of assignment, even if it's incomplete—this shows progress has started.

 ---

 Thank you for contributing to Stakcast! 🎉